MillenTec/GalEngine/README.en-us.md

 Currently, only **page background customization** is supported.
 More UI customization options may be added later.

 #### Custom Page Background
+The current page background is generated using [`Stable Diffusion`](https://stability.ai/), and you can choose your favorite image to replace it.
 You can customize the background of the package selection screen by placing files in `{Application.persistentDataPath}`.

 On Windows, this is typically: